angular/clutz/README.md

 ## Example usage

-We don't offer a binary distribution, so first you need to build from source:
+We don't offer a binary distribution, so first you need to build from source.
+From the root directory run:

 ```shell
 $ npm install